 Because of Methodist Rehabilitation Center’s size, it is often easier for reporters and PR staffers to meet in the hospital’s main lobby before going to the location of the interview.
-Methodist Specialty Care Center, Methodist Pain and Spine Center, Methodist Orthotics and Prosthetics and Methodist Rehabiitation Center Outpatient Services are all located on the hospital’s east campus in Flowood.
+Methodist Specialty Care Center, Methodist Pain and Spine Center, Methodist Orthotics and Prosthetics and Methodist Outpatient Therapy are all located on the hospital’s east campus in Flowood.
 There is a second Methodist Outpatient Therapy location in Ridgeland.
 Reporters may be asked to meet a PR staff member on that campus if the story being covered is about a patient or staff member at any of those facilities.

 Titles and Supers

 The staff member you are working with will provide you with the name and title of the person you are scheduled to interview.
 Please identify each person’s affiliation with the hospital (Methodist Rehabilitation Center Administrator, Methodist Physician, Methodist Rehab Patient, etc.).